codingonapotato/WatchList-App/README.md

 - As a user, it would be nice to be able to see the titles of the media items in my watchlist
 ## Instructions for Grader:

+- The application can be launched from main

 ### To add Media to your WatchList (First required event):
 - Click the *"Add media to Watchlist"* button